dutchdronesquad/timer-dotfiles/README.md

 cd ~/timer-dotfiles/components && bash rotorhazard.sh
 ```

+During installation it will ask which GPIO pin you want to use, this concerns the shutdown button and differs per type of PCB you use.

+RotorHazard = GPIO18
+NuclearHazard = GPIO19

 ### Development

-If you opted for development, don't forget to check if an upstream repository is set, as this will make it easier to get updates from the RotorHazard project.
+If you opted for development, don't forget to check if an upstream repository is set, as this will make it easier to pull changes from the RotorHazard project.

 ```bash
 git remote -v
 git remote add upstream https://github.com/RotorHazard/RotorHazard.git
 ```

+#### Scripts

+By default you will be asked if you want to setup **raspi-config** and the **RotorHazard service**, if you want to do this later you can run the following commands.

 Set the correct raspi-config and boot file settings: